How good team relationships lead to better staff satisfaction

 When difficult working relationships do crop up, Bateman says, it’s important to keep an empathetic outlook and understand why it may be occurring.

-“A good starting point is to consider the underlying reasons for conflict,” she says.
 “Sometimes it involves some reflection and unpacking of the issues.
-From there, starting a dialogue and really listening to understand and share perspectives and address the issues at hand can transform relationships.”
+From there, starting a dialogue and really listening to understand and share perspectives and address the issues at hand can transform relationships.
+Furthermore, diversity of thought and openness to different viewpoints, some vulnerability and curiosity can cut through the noise to innovate and practical solutionsfor problem solving and decision making.”

-“When we feel awkward, frustrated or hard done-by, we can withdraw, gossip or ruminate, leaving the conflict to fester,” she says.
-“Instead, it's better to address difficult exchanges in a timely, respectful and direct manner.
+Sometimes it's better to address difficult exchanges in a timely, respectful and direct manner.

 While establishing and maintaining work relationships takes time and effort – especially in this new work landscape – the benefits of doing so are well worth it, and can mean the difference between retaining top talent for years to come, or losing them to a competitive market.

 Source: Independent research conducted by Nature of behalf of SEEK, interviewing 4,800 Australians annually.
-Published April 2022.
+Published December 2025.

 Subscribe to Hiring Advice